Graylog2/documentation/pages/enterprise/forwarder.rst

 *************

 Input Profiles are a set of Inputs that can be configured to run on one or more Forwarders of your choice.
-This aspect is critical to your Forwarder because it provides a gateway to move data to Graylog Cloud.
+This aspect is critical to your Forwarder because it provides a gateway to move data to Graylog.

 Input Profiles helps you to avoid re-doing the same configuration for all Forwarders since you can start new Forwarders and assign them a set of Inputs you already defined and tested beforehand.
 This is especially helpful if you want to collect the same kind of logs in different parts of your Infrastructure or to have a more redundant set-up.

-As you create your Cloud Forwarder, you must create an Input Profile from the wizard, explained in Add Inputs.
+As you create your Forwarder, you must create an Input Profile from the wizard, explained in Add Inputs.
 Provide a descriptive name for the Input Profile, a short description of its intention, and then create all the input necessary for the Forwarder.